xmnr0x23/fusiontext/README.md

 **Fuses**

 - `textcreate.fuse`: Fuse to create a Fusion Text object.
+- `textfromnumber.fuse`: Fuse to convert a number to text.
 - `textjoin.fuse`: Fuse to join strings together into one.
 - `textformat.fuse`: Fuse to format strings in a template string.
 - `textlength.fuse`: Fuse to return the length of a string.